Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

 Once initialized, threads can use any PSA function if there is no overlap between their calls.
 All threads share the same set of keys, as soon as one thread returns from creating/loading a key via a key management API call the key can be used by any thread.
 If multiple threads attempt to load the same persistent key, with the same key identifier, only one thread can succeed - the others will return `PSA_ERROR_ALREADY_EXISTS`.

 Applications may need careful handling of resource management errors.
-As explained in ([PSA Concurrent calling conventions](#psa-concurrent-calling-conventions)) operations in progress can have memory related side effects, it is possible for a lack of resources to cause errors which do not arise in sequential execution.
+As explained in ([PSA Concurrent calling conventions](#psa-concurrent-calling-conventions)), operations in progress can have memory related side effects.
+It is possible for a lack of resources to cause errors which do not arise in sequential execution.
 For example, multiple threads attempting to load the same persistent key can lead to some threads returning `PSA_ERROR_INSUFFICIENT_MEMORY` if the key is not currently in the key store - while trying to load a persistent key into the key store a thread temporarily reserves a free key slot.

 If a mutex operation fails, which only happens if the mutex implementation fails, the error code `PSA_ERROR_SERVICE_FAILURE` will be returned.
 If this code is returned, execution of the PSA subsystem must be stopped.
 All functions which have internal mutex locks and unlocks (except for when the lock/unlock occurs in a function that has no return value) will return with this error code in this situation.